MikhailArkhipov/vscode-arm/CONTRIBUTING.md

 ### Coding guidelines
 Nothing special, standard TypeScript conventions.
 For formatting - tab size is 2, spaces only.
 Test runner is [Jest](https://jestjs.io/).

+### Circular dependencies
+After adding new files do run `madge --circular .` from the root to detect any circular dependencies and avoid headaches at runtime.
+Alternatively, install [dpdm](https://github.com/acrazing/dpdm).
+- `npm i -g dpdm`
+- `dpdm ./src/extension.ts`

 ### Code sources
 Tokenizer and parser are based on my Microsoft work on [R Tools](https://github.com/MikhailArkhipov/vscode-r), simplified, translated to TypeScript and adapted for the ARM assembly language syntax (GAS/GCC variety).